isomerpages/moe-crescentgirlssch/_sor2024/Secondary 1 Registration: Welcome Annoucements.md

 daughter’s/ward’s journey at Crescent.
 We look forward to building a strong partnership with you to support your daughter/ward as she develops into a lady and leader.</p>
+<p>Please ensure that you have <strong>turned on notifications on Parents Gateway (PG) </strong>as
+the school will be sending you important information via PG after 19 Dec 2025.</p>
 <p>We have made available the relevant resources which will be helpful to
 your daughter in getting ready for the new school year.</p>
 <ol data-tight="true" class="tight">